coreos/docs/os/overview-of-systemctl.md

 # Overview of systemctl

-`systemctl` is your interface to systemd, the init system used in CoreOS.
+`systemctl` is your interface to systemd, the init system used in Container Linux.
 All processes on a single machine are started and managed by systemd, including your Docker containers.
 You can learn more in our [Getting Started with systemd](getting-started-with-systemd.md) guide.
 Let's explore a few helpful `systemctl` commands.
-You must run all of these commands locally on the CoreOS machine:
+You must run all of these commands locally on the Container Linux machine:

 ## Find the status of a container